devBoi76/modrinthify/README.md

 ---

-The source code is split into 3 folders, `firefox`, `chrome` and `greasyfork`, each of them contains the source code used for the platform
+The source code is split into 4 folders, `firefox`, `chrome`, `chrome_autogen` and `greasyfork`, each of them contains the source code used for the platform

+The `chrome` folder contains non-javascript files that can't be easily converted from the firefox version The `chrome_autogen` folder is the output folder for `convert_chrome.py`, which automatically converts firefox javascript files to be compatible with chrome

 Feel free to post any issues or suggestions you might have on the issues page